dmyersturnbull/tyrannosaurus/README.md

 2. Update dependencies listed in any format, and find conflicts.

 I wrote this after making 18 Git commits trying to configure readthedocs and PyPi.
-This avoids those struggles for 99% of Python projects.
+This avoids that struggle for 99% of projects.

 Install with `pip install tyrannosaurus`.
 Create a project with `tyrannosaurus init` for a structure like this one, modify it as you see fit, and use `tyrannosaurus reqs`, `tyrannosaurus bump`,  and/or `tyrannosaurus find` to manage dependencies.
-These commands will keep any requirements.txt, setup.py, and anaconda files in sync, telling you about conflicting, cyclic, and duplicate dependencies.
+These commands will keep any requirements.txt, setup.py, and anaconda files in sync.
+And they'll tell you about conflicting, cyclic, and duplicate dependencies.

 ⚠ Not finished yet!
 The scripts are scattered everywhere.
 This should be ready in late April.

 ### creating a new project
-Just run:

 ```
 tyrannosaurus init mynewproject